rkayakr/sbitx/README.md

 ****Download The 64 Bit Image****
 -----
-A preconfigured, downloadable Raspberry Pi 4 image file is available as a beta release.
-This Pi image is designed to fit a 32GB SD card or USB drive and installed with Balena Etcher.
+A preconfigured, downloadable Raspberry Pi 4 image file is available.
+This Pi image is designed to fit a 32GB SD card or USB drive and installed with Balena Etcher or Raspberry Pi Imager.

 As a bonus, sBITX Toolbox is preinstalled on the image as well as other useful tools for ham radio use.